sxs-collaboration/sxs/README.md

 etc.  This `metadata` reflects the actual output of the simulations, which leads to some inconsistencies in their formats.
-A more consistent interface (though it is biased toward returning NaNs where a human might glean more information) is provided by `catalog.simulations_dataframe`, which returns a [`pandas`](https://pandas.pydata.org/docs/) `DataFrame` with specific data types for each column.
+A more consistent interface (though it is biased toward returning NaNs where a human might glean more information) is provided by `catalog.table`, which returns a [`pandas`](https://pandas.pydata.org/docs/) `DataFrame` with specific data types for each column.